RISHABH1270/Kubernetes_Cheatsheet/README.md

         ports:
         - containerPort: 8080
 ```
-One new pod with 1.2 is created (maxSurge: 1)
+One new pod with nginx version 1.2 is created (maxSurge: 1)
-One old pod with 1.1 is removed (maxUnavailable: 1)
+One old pod with nginx version 1.1 is removed (maxUnavailable: 1)

 ```bash
 kubectl apply -f dp.yaml